- (n.) a comfortable or suitable position in life.

-Two ways to find your niche:
+Three ways to find your niche:

 You could have a broad idea for a book.
 Something like How to find love.
 That’s something a lot of people would like to know and read about, but the market size is too large and diverse to write a niche and relevant topic on.
 So you narrow down the audience.

 You find your niche via audience by going very deep on who would read this book.
 Think small and specialized.
 Keep asking questions about their pain points and what they want as solutions and what they care about.

 Instead of using demographics like “between the ages of 16 and 45, single, recently divorced and anyone with a broken heart,” which describes hundreds of millions of people, you would use something much more specific to corner the market on a certain type of reader.

 Something like, “women between the ages of 24 and 35, educated, working professionals, living in the US or Australia, who have not found the right guy yet.”
 Pain point: haven’t found the right guy yet.